FreedomEagle/MeteorDDPRateLImit/README.md

 	When  'normalUser' with pw '123456' logs in and logs out 1 time '' And  'superUser' with pw '123456' logs in and logs out 5 times '' Then  'normalUser' with pw '123456' logs in and logs out 3 times 'Fails'
-	#The test fails as expected
+	#The test fails on Normal User Because of the new Rule
 ```